Patchwork in Prague

 Breakfast at the hotel

-PM: At leisure.
+Or time at leisure.
 If you wish to return to the Prague Patchwork Meeting, it is easily accessible by subway.
 The station is a short walk from the hotel.

 Sunday 7th April